cabbagecabbagecabbage/UNO/README.md

 To visit the original GitHub repository, go to https://github.com/ABehniwal/UNO

-To play the game, go to https://uno-21wl.onrender.com/
+To play the game, visit https://uno-nr5m.onrender.com

 ## Rules
 - You need a minimum of 2 players to play and can play with a maximum of 10 players.